RTA Roadway Corridors

 This project improved nearly four miles of Sahuarita Road.
 Crews widened Sahuarita Road to a four-lane, divided roadway with medians, a pedestrian underpass, paved shoulders, sidewalks, drainage improvements and landscaping.
 The final phase was completed in 2017.

 Silverbell Road, Ina Road to Grant Road (RTA Ballot #5)

 Phase 1, Grant Road to Goret Road, was completed in 2017.
 It is a four-lane divided roadway with a raised median, bike lanes, sidewalks and a multi-use path.
 Native landscape, wildlife linkages and public art are among other improvements.

-Phase 2, Goret Road to El Camino del Cerro, is anticipated to begin construction in mid-2022.
+Phase 2, Goret Road to El Camino del Cerro, is anticipated to begin construction in late 2022 or early 2023.
 The amenities will be similar to Phase 1.
 Significant archaeological resources exist along this section of Silverbell Road.
 Extensive recovery activities have been conducted ahead of construction.
 Pima County and the City of Tucson are working together on this very important aspect of the Silverbell Corridor.

-Construction on Phase 3, El Camino del Cerro to Ina Road, is scheduled for the fourth period of the RTA plan (FY 2022-2026).
+Design and construction on Phase 3, El Camino del Cerro to Ina Road, is to be determined.

 Speedway Boulevard, Camino Seco to Houghton Road (RTA Ballot #28) – Completed

 This widening improvement provided two through lanes in each direction with a 20-foot-wide landscaped median.
 The improved section of the roadway has concrete curbs, six-foot wide sidewalks, bike lanes and public art.
 Drainage improvements include storm drains, catch basins, and reinforced concrete box culvert crossings to control flooding and provide all-weather crossing capability.
 Construction was completed in 2012.